penelopearaujo/TangramChallenge/README.md

-# Tangram Challenge - WWDC Scolarship Application [Accepted]
+# Tangram Challenge - WWDC Scholarship Application [Accepted]

-This playground was created for WWDC 2019 Scolarship Application.
+This playground was created for WWDC 2019 Scholarship Application.

 ## Project
 The Playground is a simple game for teaching kids a litte bit about geometric shapes using the chinese puzzle Tangram.
 They can learn what is a square, triangle and parallelogram and also build a rocket using the seven Tangram pieces.